ansys/actions/doc/source/migrations/docs-changelog-setup.rst

     name = "Miscellaneous"
     showcontent = true

-|

-A reference pull request for these changes can be found in the `PyAnsys-Geometry <https://github.com/ansys/pyansys-geometry/pull/1023/files>`_ repository.
+A reference pull request for these changes can be found in the `PyAnsys Geometry #1023 <https://github.com/ansys/pyansys-geometry/pull/1023/files>`_ pull request.

 ``towncrier`` commands